-CA Certified Legal Specialist: An application will be submitted for 3.25 units of Certified Legal Specialist CLE in California in Immigration and Nationality Law.
-Please check back for an update if you are interested in that type of credit.
+CA Participatory Certified Legal Specialist: This program is approved for 3.25 units of Certified Legal Specialist CLE in California in Immigration and Nationality Law.
+(Expires 08/11/2024)

 FL General: This program is approved for 4.0 general CLE credit in Florida through February 28, 2024.

-WA General: This program is approved for 3.25 units of general CLE in Washington.
+WA General: This program is approved for 3.25 units of general CLE in Washington through August 11, 2027.

 NY General: This course is eligible for approval, under New York’s CLE Approved Jurisdiction policy, for 3.25 CLE units.
 Pincus Professional Education is a CA Accredited Provider, which is a NY approved jurisdiction.
 See Section 6 of the New York State CLE Board Regulations and Guidelines for further information.

 This program is approved for CLE in the states listed above.
 Upon request, Pincus Pro Ed will provide any information an attorney needs to support their application for CLE approval in other states other than what is listed above.
 Many attorneys ask for this and are approved in other states.